tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 2. Instructor Do: Plotly Express Demo (10 min)

-By the end of this activity, students will have received a live coding demonstration of creating Plotly Express plots.
-The goal is to demonstrate to students the ease and efficiency of creating plots using the Plotly Express **scatter** plot interface.
+In this activity, students will watch a live coding demonstration on creating Plotly Express plots.
+The goal is to demonstrate the ease and efficiency of creating plots using the Plotly Express **scatter** plot interface.

 Data for this activity was retrieved from [catalog.data.gov](https://catalog.data.gov/dataset/choose-maryland-compare-counties-quality-of-life-78090/resource/affe2417-de10-42cd-90cd-9dd9447d6de5).